 - a.
 Physical Examination: As a component of the technical standards, each athletic training student must submit the results of a physical examination completed by an MD/DO for review by the Medical Director of the Athletic Training Program.
-This physical examination should verify the student is able to meet the physical, behavioral, and mental requirements of an athletic trainer. - Immunization History: Each student accepted into the Athletic Training Program must submit a copy of their immunization history through the MedProctor system used by the University Health Services.
+This physical examination should verify the student's ability to meet the physical, behavioral, and mental requirements of an athletic trainer. - b.
+Immunization History: Each student accepted into the Athletic Training Program must submit a copy of their immunization history through the Bearcats Health App used by the University Health Services.
 These records may be reviewed by Medical Director of the Athletic Training Program.
 Documentation of immunization must be signed by the student's personal physician (not a relative).
 Notes from parents and records from family resources are not acceptable.
-Failure to comply will result in suspension from clinical experiences and may result in dismissal from the program. - i.
-MMR titer documentation of serologic immunity or two documentations of MMR immunizations (one since 1980). - ii.
+Failure to comply may result in limitations in possible clinical experiences, suspension from clinical experiences, or possibly result in dismissal from the program.
+No clinical practice experiences will begin (or a student will be removed) if non-compliant with immunization requirements. - MMR titer documentation of serologic immunity or two documentations of MMR immunizations (one since 1980). - ii.
 Hepatitis B Health care workers are at high risk for Hepatitis B infection.
 As such, students are required to complete the Hepatitis B vaccination series including a Hepatitis B surface antibody titer drawn 4-8 weeks after the third immunization.
-The complete process may take up to eight months to complete.
+The complete process may take up to eight months to complete. - iii.
+Varicella All students will be required to have a VZV titer OR provide documentation of two immunization doses.
+Any susceptible students will be required to receive 2 doses of VZV vaccine.